 Fear aggression can be directed at people, other dogs, or animals.
 It can also be generalized, which means the dog is afraid of anything and everything.

-This is when puppies should be exposed to as many different people, animals, and situations as possible so they learn to cope with new things and don’t become fearful.
+This is when puppies should be exposed positively to as many different people, animals, and situations as possible so they learn to cope with new things and don’t become fearful.
 However, many pet owners make the mistake of flooding puppies with these experiences and disregarding their emotional state while it’s happening.

 Other causes of fear aggression include prior traumatic experiences, such as being attacked by another animal or being abused.
 Fear aggression can also be caused by health problems, such as brain damage or an injury that makes the dog sensitive to pain.